Vanessa Leggett: Case history

-In April 1997, the body of Houston, Texas, socialite Doris Angleton was discovered in her home.
+In April 1997, the body of Houston socialite Doris Angleton was discovered in her home.
 She died from 13 gunshot wounds to her face and chest.
 At the time of the death, her twin daughters and husband, Robert Angleton, a millionaire and former bookie, were at a softball game.

 Leggett researched the case for five years.
-In 1998, during a series of jailhouse interviews of Roger Angleton, a suspect in a murder-for-hire plot, Leggett compiled notes and hours of audio tape that reportedly detailed how Roger's brother Robert hired him to murder his brother's wife Doris.
+In 1998, during a series of jailhouse interviews of Roger Angleton, a suspect in a murder-for-hire plot and Robert's brother, Leggett compiled notes and hours of audio tape that reportedly detailed how Robert hired him to murder Doris.
 The interviews occurred just before Roger's suicide in his Harris County jail cell and before Robert's trial.

-On June 19, 2001, U.S. District Judge Melinda Harmon ordered Leggett to appear in court the next day with her notes and tapes for a book she was researching about the murder.
+On 19 June 2001, U.S. District Judge Melinda Harmon ordered Leggett to appear in court the next day with her notes and tapes for a book she was writing about the murder.
 The order was in response to a grand jury that had convened to investigate the possibility of filing federal murder charges against the victim's husband, Robert Angleton.
-Leggett, appearing in court on June 20, 2001, refused to turn over her notes, citing freedom of the press.
+Leggett appeared in court on 20 June 2001 and refused to turn over her notes, citing reporter's privilege.
+Prosecutors argued she did not qualify as a journalist because she did not yet have a book contract.
 She was then held in civil contempt of court and jailed by the U.S. Justice Department for refusing to turn over her notes.
 Numerous news organizations and others championed Leggett's case, advocating that the public interest requires protecting journalists in Leggett's position.
 The New York Times called Leggett's incarceration "a brazen assault on 1st Amendment values and the public interest in a free press."